 For many years, Meeting House work camp teams travelled to Reynosa each summer to build a 12'x24' concrete block home, working side-by-side with Mexican brothers and sisters as well as the recipient family.
 In some years, Meeting House members also hosted a children's art program or helped at the medical clinic.
 While we are not currently travelling to Mexico because of security concerns, we hope that we will be able to resume trips in the future.

 In addition to workcamp trips, the Meeting House provides annual financial support for Ministerio de Fe and sponsors four tuition scholarships for Reynosa children.

 Mission trip reflections by Meeting House Members

-There are three primary Meeting House mission partners in Pakistan.
+There are two primary Meeting House mission partners in Pakistan.

 - Taxila Christian Hospital, sponsored by the Presbyterian Church of Pakistan, is known for prevention of blindness and restoration of sight.
 It is the largest eye service hospital in the world.
 It also provides general surgery and quality low-cost health care, and has become the dominant hospital in the area.
 The city of Taxila, a World Heritage Site and said to be Pakistan's most important archeological site, dates to the fifth century B.C. and is located in Punjab Province about 20 miles from Islamabad.
 The hospital made international news in 2002 when three people attacked the hospital during morning worship, killing three nurses and seriously injuring many others.
 The hospital neveretheless continues its service and relies on contributions (including PC(USA) to help finance building, equipment and personnel training.